Proper diagnosis, treatment vital to get relief from vulvar itching and other irritating conditions

 It's often what you've done day after day, year after year, that causes the problem.
 If you wear abrasive clothing and engage in abrasive activities like bicycling or spinning class and wear tight workout clothes that expose your vulva to sweat or to detergent or soap residue, eventually it might catch up with you.

-Report all the symptoms that concern you, including itching, burning, soreness, discharge, bumps, and rashes.
+Report all the symptoms that concern you, including itching, burning, soreness, discharge, bumps, and any rashes the vulva.
 It will also help if you can provide a history of your symptoms and recall what seems to make them better or worse.
 Your clinician will examine the vulva, perhaps using a magnifying glass, and insert a speculum to inspect the vagina.
 She or he may test the pH (acid-base balance) of the vagina and take samples of secretions to examine under the microscope or culture for yeast.
 Remember, even if you're seeing an experienced clinician, several visits may be needed to diagnose and improve certain vulvovaginal conditions.

 The problem with self-treatment

 When vaginal or vulvar itching occurs, women usually assume it's a yeast infection and treat it with an over-the-counter antifungal cream.
 Often this does the trick, but not always.
 Instead, the cause of the symptoms might be dry skin, a sexually transmitted disease or bacterial infection, a less common strain of yeast that required special medication, or irritation by and allergic reactions to common products such as soaps, creams, and lotions.

 If yeast isn't the problem, an antifungal cream isn't the solution.
 And if your skin is already irritated, you may exacerbate the problem by introducing preservatives (such as alcohol or propylene glycol) and other ingredients contained in many antifungal remedies.
 That's why it's important to see your gynecologist or dermatologist if a problem persists after you've tried a standard antifungal cream.